Aniqa-Masood/form/README.md

-# form (Outputs the CSS Selector corresponding to the search term using Selenium,Python,Flask)
+# Form (Outputs the CSS Selector corresponding to the search term using Selenium,Python,Flask)

 Q4) Using python and selenium
 You can use any program skill to make a form (it depends on you)